Perpetual Licensing vs. subscription licensing, How do you sell software?

 Netflix, Salesforce.com, MS Office365 are all high profile examples of amazing successes in selling software as a service.
-Of course, most SAAS vendors sell their software through a subscription model, that is, customers gain access to the service through a monthly or yearly subscription and never actually own the product. iBankers are placing big valuation multiples for companies that can create increased monthly recurring revenue (MRR) streams.
-Hey, we even tried to get our “subscription-on” here at Bamboo Solutions!
-However, I think it is time to take a hard look at when it is appropriate to price your products as a subscription and when it is not.
-It is interesting to note that it is for these reasons that we are moving our products back to a perpetual license with maintenance pricing model.
-We will track how this unfolds over the coming year.
+Of course, most Software as a Service vendors sell their software through a subscription model, that is, customers gain access to the service through a monthly or yearly subscription and never actually own the product. iBankers are placing big valuation multiples for companies that can create increased monthly recurring revenue (MRR) streams.
+Hey, we even tried to get our “subscription Software as a Service -on” here at Bamboo Solutions!
+However, I think it is time to take a hard look at when it is appropriate to price your products as a subscription vs perpetual license.
+It is interesting to note that it is for these reasons that we are moving our products back to a perpetual license with a maintenance pricing model.
+We will track how this new charge unfolds over time in the coming coming year.

 From a security standpoint, there are real risk and security audits a company needs to go through with their vendors that offer software as a service.
 These audits are important and doable, but often can run $20-$30k per environment and are not feasible for smaller software companies who don’t have the financial capability or technical bandwidth to support this process.
 So, even if you claim that this software is on premises and you are simply charging a subscription, your clients security team will need to verify that this is the case.

 Financially we all think subscriptions make sense.
-It has less upfront costs compared to a licenses/maintenance model.
-However, subscription purchases can’t be purchased with dollars earmarked as a capital expense and wont be depreciated.
+It has less upfront costs compared to a maintenance / perpetual licensing model.
+However, subscription purchases can’t be purchased with dollars earmarked as a capital expense and won’t be depreciated.
 In other words, companies that are ready to purchase may not have the right “kind” of money to purchase your product.

-There are cases where you will have to sell your product as a subscription.
+There are cases where you will have to sell your product as a subscription vs perpetual license.
 When would that be the case?
-Well, if the software you provide is reliant on a services provided by your infrastructure and the software is never “delivered”, then the customer is truly renting space and computing power and a subscription is warranted.
-Think of it this way, if your company went our of business, would your software continue to work for the client?
-If the answer is no, then your software is a service and as as service you earn the money every month you stay open.
+Well, if the software you provide is reliant on a service provided by your infrastructure and the software is never “delivered”, then the customer is truly renting space and computing power and a subscription is warranted.
+Think of it this way, if your company went out of business, would your software continue to work for the client?
+If the answer is no, then your software is a service and as a service you earn the money as you stay open over time.
 This is the power of Salesforce.com, Netflix and others of the like.
 However, if you are trying to sell your traditional on-premises software as a service offering, you may be opening yourself to sales hurdles that are just not worth it.
-Remember, in the perpetual license model, maintenance is your MRR.
+Remember, with a perpetual license, maintenance is your MRR.
 Pricing your maintenance properly is a point of another blog, but let’s not put our customers through the confusion and risk of a subscription pricing model if your product is not a service!